pranansh-s/Collection/README.md

-# 🧩 Collection
+#Collection

-Welcome to **Collection** – a curated collection of small but powerful projects that depict various types of simulations, games or experiments that were made in a day or a few hours.
+**Collection** – is a curated collection of small but powerful projects that depict various types of simulations, games, or experiments that were each made in a day or a few hours.

 ---